 Cheesecakes are always a hit, and if you've never made one before, you may wonder how to get started.
-Grab a cheesecake recipe that looks good to you, so you know the exact amount of ingredients you need, like this No-Bake Chocolate Cheesecake recipe.
-Then, follow these step by step instructions with photos to make it easier for you.Continue to 2 of 15 below.
+Grab a cheesecake recipe that looks good to you, so you know the exact amount of ingredients you need, like this no-bake chocolate cheesecake or this no-bake cool whip cheesecake recipe.
+Then, follow these step-by-step instructions with photos to make it easier for you.Continue to 2 of 15 below.

 02 of 15